Which Elements Are Most Likely To Form Cations

 of Cations in Chemical Reactions

 In industrial applications, transition metal cations are often used as catalysts in chemical reactions.
-For instance, Fe³⁺ is a key component in the Haber process for ammonia synthesis, while Cu²⁺ is used in the production of certain polymers.
+Also, for instance, Fe³⁺ is a key component in the Haber process for ammonia synthesis, while Cu²⁺ is used in the production of certain polymers.
 The ability of cations to form multiple oxidation states makes them versatile in redox reactions, where they can act as oxidizing or reducing agents.

 Conclusion